Normal curvature bounds along the mean curvature flow: Introduction

 \section{Introduction}

-In a recent paper [K] Kapovitch proved that the supremum and infimum of the sectional curvature of a complete manifold vary at a bounded rate under the Ricci flow, which generalized a result in Rong [R] to the noncompact case.
-In this short note, we will prove a mean curvature flow analog of this result.
+It is proved in Rong \cite{R} that the supremum and infimum of the sectional curvature of a compact manifold vary at a bounded rate under the Ricci flow.
+In a recent paper \cite{K} Kapovitch tried to extend this result to the noncompact case.
+In this short note, we will prove a mean curvature flow analogue of their results.
 More precisely, we have the following